 Frame Your Island with Beams

 Create a frame around your island using beams for a cohesive look.
 I framed mine with a combination of wood and metal for a unique finish.
+This framing technique is a great way to add warmth and architectural interest to white kitchen ideas with an island.

 Natural Elements for Warmth